 My goal is to help you discover the true meaning of a healthy lifestyle.

-Afterward, I binged an entire bag of Oreos and fell into a cycle of losing and gaining the same 20ish lbs for years, each time feeling more ashamed and out of control.
+Afterward, I binged an entire bag of Oreos and fell into a cycles of binge eating and stress eating for years, each time feeling more ashamed and out of control around food.

 One night, it happened again...